Michael-YZhou/Wordle/README.md

    The displayLetter() function can be break down into smaller functions, which makes it easier for reviewing and debugging.

-2. Add restart button
+2. Add a restart button

-   Instead of asking the player to reload the page, It would be better to include a restart button to reset the game.
+   Instead of asking the player to reload the page, It would be better to use a restart button to reset the game.